shogochiai/milkcocoa-web/README.md

 Firebase dashboard enables you to check your stored data.

 ## License
-Milkpubfire is released under the [MIT License](http://opensource.org/licenses/MIT).
+milkcocoa-web is released under the [MIT License](http://opensource.org/licenses/MIT).